October 2004 Notebook

 • Mazin Qumsiyeh: A Palestinian-American professor of genetics at Yale, born in Beit Sahour near Bethlehem in a Christian family, grew up in occupied Palestine, educated in Jordan and the U.S., where he is now a citizen.
 Author of the book Sharing the Land of Canaan: Human Rights and the Israeli-Palestinian Struggle (2004, Pluto Press).
 He provided the usual general historical info, with more than the usual detail on pre-1880, but most of his talk was personal -- especially two children who were shot by Israelis but who survived and managed to get medical treatment in the U.S. that he facilitated.
 One was a 7-year-old girl who was shot in the eye with a rubber bullet.
 Tanya Reinhardt has written about how Israeli snipers have made a sport out of aiming rubber bullets at Palestinian eyes.
 This has always been hard to believe, not due to its cruelty (which quickly becomes commonplace) but because it's hard to imagine just how even a rubber bullet can be targeted so precisely that it only takes out the eye, but the picture testified that that was what had happened.
 Qumsiyeh is an advocate of the right of Palestinian refugees from 1947-49 to return to a unified single state combining Israel and Palestine under a framework of equal rights.
 I think he makes an eloquent, albeit impractical, case.
 But by tying his case to generally recognized (except by the U.S. and Israel) principles of human rights he keeps it from getting mired down in misleading details.

 I bought a copy of Qumsiyeh's book, and expect to write more about it.
-The practical problem with what he's advocating are mostly on the Israeli side, so I wonder whether his vision of a single state built on human rights might be practically built on the Palestinian side of a two state partition.
+The practical problems with what he's advocating are mostly on the Israeli side, so I wonder whether his vision of a single state built on human rights might be practically built on the Palestinian side of a two state partition.

 Book: Michael Lind: Made in Texas: George W. Bush and the Southern Takeover of American Politics (New American Books).
 This is as important and urgent as any book I've seen on the current political struggle, because it lays out the political, economic, and philosphical roots that makes the Bush administration so consistent in its policies and so destructive in its achievements.
 Lind argues that Bush is the second triumphal return of the South's plantation aristocracy -- the first being the deal that the South cut in 1876 (the other pivotal back-room minority election in U.S. history) to end Reconstruction, leading to the restoration of white supremacy in the feudal South.
 This is the complement to Kevin Phillips' book on the Bush family, American Dynasty.